AmanTank187/CV/README.md

 * Methdoical Approach to debugging - I feel like i have a good approach when it comes to debugging, i like to read the code i have written outloud and make sure it makes sense to me.
 I like getting visiblity on my code so i put alot of printed statements in my code to ensure the code is working how i want it to work.
 Working on projects have really helped me improve this skill by doing it myself and watching team memebers do it was also very helpful.

 * Adapt - Throughout the bootcamp i've improved adapting to new situations as projects can require you to learn new tech stacks and work with different people.
-*

 * Positivity - I am always excited to learn and work whether it is independent or within a team.
 I try to keep a positive mind even when it seems that things are not going right, for example in my last two projects it seemed as if we were working slow and not meeting our targets.
 In sprint retros when the team didn't feel great i would give a positive outlook and after both projects were completed we as a team were very proud of the final product.

 * Good coding practises - Test driven development is very important to me and i'm always trying to improve my process to make sure my code is robust, I enjoy aiming to keep my test coverage above 95% when i work on a project.

-* Commitment - At a young age i decided to commit to a 16 week bootcamp.
+* Commitment - At a young age i decided to save up enough money, commit and take a leap into doing a 16 week intense bootcamp.
+I have a clear idea of what i want to aim for and very focused when trying to get there.

 ## Education